-If you are interested in buying or leasing a vehicle, you can use the business directory to look for local retailers.
-You may also choose to use the following resources to find a vehicle for yourself, using Autotrader.ca or Kijiji.ca.
+If you are interested in buying or leasing a vehicle, you can use the business directory to look for local retailers, or find used vehicles on Autotrader.ca or Kijiji.ca.

-CKtransit is Chatham-Kent’s Bus system, which offers low fares and pickup every 30 minutes.
+CKtransit is Chatham-Kent’s Bus system, which offers pickup every 30 minutes.
 Urban transit is available throughout the city of Chatham, and inter-urban transit links our many communities together, providing service throughout the municipality.

 The Inter-Urban Transit Service is happy to accommodate those who currently use the accessible transit bus service.
 We recommend you call 24-48 hours in advance to book a seat on the Inter-Urban Service.

 For bus service outside of Chatham-Kent, the following options are available.

 Greyhound Canada is the largest provider of intercity bus transportation in Canada.
 It has depots throughout Chatham-Kent.
 For information on times, prices, and routes visit www.greyhound.ca.